isotopp/isotopp.github.io/content/posts/2023-03-14-tracing-python.md

 and grab [the source](https://github.com/mysql/mysql-server/blob/1bfe02bdad6604d54913c62614bde57a055c8332/mysys/dbug.cc).

 This is older than time itself, and C is a bit limited compared to Python, but it basically does the same thing, in 36 years old code.

+The code for these samples has been made avialable [on GitHub](https://github.com/isotopp/logging-experiments).